fvdnabee/cyclemap-tf/README.md

 ## Prerequisites
 * Create an s3 bucket that serves as a terraform backend, see https://www.terraform.io/docs/language/settings/backends/s3.html
-* Create an SSL certificate in AWS ACM for the hostname you want to serve the web frontend on and set its arn in locals.tf
+* Create an SSL certificate in AWS ACM for the host name you want to serve the web frontend on and set its arn in locals.tf
 * Create a MONGODB cluster which is reachable from AWS, e.g. https://www.mongodb.com/cloud/atlas